Benawi/React-Bookstore/README.md

         - [x] /categories
    - [x] Create components inside of the /components directory:
         - [x] Contains individual book state, as well as a button to delete the book
-        - [x] Contains a list to renders individual books
+        - [x] Contains a list to render individual books
         - [x] Contains a form to create new books
-        - [x] Contains a navigation to link to the 2 routes you created
+        - [x] Contains navigation to link to the 2 routes you created
     - [x] Add Redux Toolkit (npm install react-redux @reduxjs/toolkit).
    - [x] Create a directory that will contain all your Redux logic (/src/redux)
    - [x] Configure a Redux store (/src/redux/store.js)